Bassadin/Bassadin/README.md

 ---

 ## Currently:
-- Trying to set up my new home server
+- Deciding on how to use TrueNAS Scale on my Homeserver
 - Learning new things!

 ---